Random walks on SL_2(C): spectral gap and limit theorems

 Up to now, the above mentioned approach has not been successful when the moment conditions are weak.
-The main challenge is to study the spectral properties of the Markov operator and its perturbations without the exponential moment hypothesis.
-In fact, some experts didn't expect such good spectral properties to be valid under low moment conditions.
-A recent progress was made by the authors in \cite{DKW:PAMQ}, where the methods of \cite{DKW:IJM} were further developed and allowed us to obtain a spectral gap theorem for the Markov operator under a first moment condition, see Theorem \ref{thm:DKW-spectral-gap} below.
+The main challenge is to obtain good spectral properties of the Markov operator and its perturbations without the exponential moment hypothesis.
+Before this work, there was no evidence supporting the belief that such good spectral properties should be valid under low moment conditions.
+The challenge is to find a Banach space equipped with a ``good norm'' on which the Markov operator has a spectral gap.
+Here, by a ``good norm'' we mean a norm that either dominates the $\|\cdot\|_{\infty}$-norm or one that allows us to obtain uniform estimates after additional arguments.
+A recent progress was made by the authors in \cite{DKW:PAMQ}, where the methods of \cite{DKW:IJM} were further developed and allowed us to obtain a spectral gap theorem for the Markov operator under a first moment condition acting on a Sobolev space, see Theorem \ref{thm:DKW-spectral-gap} below.

-In this work we, continue to develop the ideas of \cite{DKW:PAMQ} and apply them to prove new limit theorems.
+In this work, we continue to develop the ideas of \cite{DKW:PAMQ} and apply them to prove new limit theorems.

-5pt
+3pt

 Our first main result is the Local Limit Theorem for the norm cocycle under the optimal second moment condition.
-We can also deduce the LLT for $\log \|S_n\|$ using that $\log \|S_n\| = \max_{x \in \P^1} \sigma(S_n,x)$, see Remark \ref{rmk:LLT-norms} below.
+We recall that being non-elementary is equivalent to being proximal and strongly irreducible.

 \begin{mainthm}[Local Limit Theorem for the norm cocycle] Let $\mu$ be a non-elementary probability measure on $G =\SL_2(\C)$.
 Assume $\mu$ has a finite second moment, that is, $\int_G \log^2 \|g\| \, \diff \mu(g) < \infty$.
 Then, the associated norm cocycle satisfies the Local Limit Theorem.